oracle-livelabs/database-maa/zdm-physical-online-with-backup/target-db-provision/target-db-provision.md

 1. Check the Operating System version of the source database.

-   Login to the source database system using the Public IP and privte SSH key.
+   Login to the source database compute using the Public IP and privte SSH key.

    Username to login : **opc**